Soft modes in hot QCD matter: Critical vs non-critical behaviour

 In the critical region, the mass-dependence of the order parameter is better described by a scaling fit based on \labelcref{eq:deltacrit} with the exponents in \labelcref{eq:ce}, while outside the critical region a regular fit based on \labelcref{eq:deltareg} should yield higher precision.
 We use both scaling and regular fits for $\Delta_{l}(m_\pi)$.
 We employ two scaling fits in order to evaluate the relevance of the subleading scaling term: one fit only includes the leading term and the second one also includes the sub-leading term in \labelcref{eq:deltacrit}, similar as in the right panel of \Cref{fig:Delta-mpi}.
 The light quark chiral condensate $\Delta_{l}(m_\pi)$ in the range of $m_\pi \in [0.01,0.1]$\,MeV is used for the leading-order scaling fit, and those of $m_\pi \in [0.01,m_{\pi,{\rm max}}]$ for two upper values $m_{\pi,{\rm max}} = 0.1$ and 10\,MeV are used for the fit that also includes the sub-leading correction.
 The regular fits is done with the non-critical ansatz \labelcref{eq:deltareg} by using $\Delta_{l}(m_\pi)$ in the range of $m_\pi \in [100,200]$\,MeV.
 The resulting errors of the fits across the whole range of data are shown in \Cref{fig:fiterror}.
 We find that the error of regular fit is smaller than that of the leading-order scaling fit and that also including the subleading scaling for quark masses larger than $m_{\pi}\approx 6$\,MeV and $m_{\pi}\approx 25$\,MeV respectively.

 We also emphasise that the quality of separate critical and regular fits as shown in \Cref{fig:fiterror} is only an indication for where scaling or non-scaling clearly dominates.
 However, there is a region where a combined fit including both scaling and regular contributions is required to most accurately describe the data.
 Together with our results of the main text, this region is approximately between 5 and 25 MeV.
+We confirmed this explicitly by a combined fit of the form

+where $\bar\Delta_l^{(\rm crit)}$ is given by \labelcref{eq:deltacrit} and the regular contribution in this case is modelled by a polynomial in the light quark mass \labelcref{eq:fregExp}.
+We performed this fit on data in the range $m_\pi\in [0.05,m_{\pi,\rm max}]$\,MeV.
+Indeed, for $r_1 = r_2 = 0$ the fit yields a critical exponent $\delta$ in agreement with the one in \labelcref{eq:ce} for $m_{\pi,\rm max} \lesssim 5$\,MeV.
+Inclusion of the regular contributions extends this range to $m_{\pi,\rm max} \approx 25$\,MeV.
+The precision of the data and the exponents is crucial here, as already an error of a few percent on $\delta$ will preclude conclusive statements about scaling, cf.\ \Cref{fig:Delta-mpi} and \ref{fig:fiterror}.
+Conversely, it is not possible to accurately extract $\delta$ from data with $m_{\pi,\rm max}\gtrsim 25$\,MeV with \labelcref{eq:deltacomb}.

+In cases where very small pion masses are not available/accessible, a common strategy is to perform fits of the form \labelcref{eq:deltacomb} on data in mass ranges around the physical point.
+Our analysis shows that low order polynomials for the regular part as in \labelcref{eq:deltacomb} do not capture the mass dependence of the chiral condensate around the physical point accurately enough to allow for a meaningful extraction of $\delta$.
+The reason is that critical contributions are negligible close to the physical point so that the regular contributions cannot be described accurately by a low-order polynomial, cf. \Cref{eq:deltareg}.
+Thus, combined fits like \labelcref{eq:deltacomb} are not suitable for the extraction of universal quantities for data in ranges around $m_\pi \in [m_{\pi,min},140]$\,MeV for \emph{any} $m_{\pi,min}$.

-Crucially, as soon as non-universal regular contributions are necessary to describe the data, the system itself is outside the universal scaling region.
+Importantly, as soon as non-universal regular contributions are necessary to describe the data, the system itself is outside the universal scaling region.
 As shown in the main text, this occurs for $m_\pi \gtrsim 2-5$\,MeV.
 Our result in \Cref{fig:fiterror} is fully consistent with this finding.
 Furthermore, for $m_\pi \gtrsim 25$\,MeV, no information on scaling is required to accurately describe the data within the accuracy of our results.
 Importantly, this entails that even with the present high precision data no information about scaling can be extracted from data in this regime.